If you've ever started a new job, you're familiar with the process of completing your W-4 form.

 You'll complete this worksheet if you expect to itemize deductions on your tax return, claim certain adjustments to your income, or have a lot of non-wage income.

 This worksheet is more complicated than the others, because you have to be making some projections.
-For example, in Line 1, they're asking you to estimate what your deductions will be for 2018.
+For example, in Line 1, they're asking you to estimate what your deductions will be for 2019.
 The best way to do this is the check your total deductions on your 2017 1040 Schedule A. But they will only apply if they exceed the three dollar thresholds listed on Line 2.
 If they don't, you enter 0 on Line 3.
-(Note: The thresholds to itemize deductions is higher in 2018 and subsequent years, so you may not be able to itemize even if you have in the past.)
+(Note: The thresholds to itemize deductions was higher in 2018 and beyond so you may not be able to itemize even if you have in the past.)

 Line 4 is your adjustments to income, as well as any standard deduction for age or blindness.
 Again, you'll need to get these either from your tax preparer or from your 2017 1040.
 They may include adjustments like alimony paid, an IRA deduction, deductions for half the self-employment tax you paid, or self-employed health insurance premiums.